 If someone asked you what your biggest clutter complaint might be, I bet more of you would say paper clutter more than any other.
 Why?
 Because paper is always coming into our homes.
-This post will help you when you are drowning in paper and paper clutter.
+This post will help you with tips on dealing with paper clutter.

 After a few days that one pile has toppled over and is now two piles.
 Then mysteriously that pile spreads like a weed.
 Soon you have a pile in the family room, the nite stand next to your bed, the kitchen counter and in your office.
 You may even find a pile in your car if you are anything like my boys. 🙂 Important papers get buried, only to become lost and forgotten.